0marAmr/AVR_Drivers/README.md

     * SPI
     * Timer
     * USART
+     such as

 - HAL: This directory contains drivers for the AVR ATmega32's Hardware Abstraction Layer.
+It provides an even higher-level interface for working with commonly used hardware peripherals.
 The drivers included in this directory are:

     * Button
     * Buzzer